 Paul has been involved in a range of movement performance projects, focusing on site specific improvised work in the natural & urban landscape.
 He trained with Helen Poynor for several years, doing a range of courses in Non-Stylised movement, and site-specific performance.

 From 2007 – 2012 he was an Associate Practitioner with JABADAO (www.jabadao.org), a national charity that focus on the significance of movement for our learning, development & wellbeing.
 He ran training courses and projects in Developmental Movement Play for Early Years Education, and courses for the Learning Disability sector.
 He presented at conferences and workshops.

-In 2015 he founded Rock and Roll Dads, a movement play project to support development and attachment with young children.
+From 2015 – 17 he ran Rock and Roll Dads, a movement play project to support development and attachment with babies and young children.